-where \\n is the new line character.
-These environment variables will be appended to the environment of the VirtualBox server process.
+The environmentChanges argument is a list of strings where every string contains environment variable in the putenv style, i.e. "VAR=VALUE" for setting/replacing and "VAR" for unsetting.
+These environment variables will be applied to the environment of the VirtualBox server process.
 If an environment variable exists both in the server process and in this list, the value from this list takes precedence over the server's variable.
 If the value of the environment variable is omitted, this variable will be removed from the resulting environment.
-If the environment string is null or empty, the server environment is inherited by the started process as is.
+If the list is empty, the server environment is inherited by the started process as is.